 A common practice would be to park the stolen getaway car at a park or public pool.
 A place where no video cameras is best.
 Then when everybody gets out, just look natural and walk away.
 Notice your surroundings and always be alert.

-If the authorities get on your ass right away, you need to act fast!
-You need to bail out immediately, if not sooner!
+In this situation, the odds are NOT in your Favor.
+You will never outrun the radio.
+If the authorities get on your ass right away, you need to act fast and bail out immediately, if not sooner!

 Shit happens.
 You know this, and now the authorities are closing in on your ass.